2006 Volkswagen Passat Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Volkswagen Passat
+A guide to repairs, service, and maintenance costs for your 2006 Volkswagen Passat

 The anti-lock brake system (ABS) control module may fail causing the ABS light to illuminate.
 Failed modules should be replaced to restore ABS operation.

 An ignition coil or spark plug may fail unexpectedly resulting in an engine misfire and possible illumination of the Check Engine Light.
 Vehicles equipped with spark plug wires may also develop a misfire caused by a failed spark plug wire.

 2006 Volkswagen Passat Questions06 passat has 140,000.00 miles and STOP Engine oil pressure lite came on.
 (1 answer)